USA Privacy NoticeDownload the PDF Version Download

 You have the following rights regarding health information we maintain about you:

 - Right to Inspect and Copy: Upon written request, you have the right to inspect and copy your own health information contained in a designated record set, maintained by or for us.
 A “designated record set” contains medical and billing records and any other records that we use for making decisions about you.
 However, we are not required to provide you access to all the health information we maintain.
 For example, this right of access does not extend to psychotherapy notes, or information compiled in reasonable anticipation of, or for use in, a civil, criminal or administrative proceeding.
 Where permitted by the Privacy Rules, you may request that certain denials to inspect and copy your health information be reviewed.
-If you request a copy or summary of explanation of your health information, we may charge you a reasonable fee for copying costs, including the cost of supply and labor, postage and any other associated costs in preparing the summary of explanation.
+Instead of copies we can provide you with a summary of your health information if you agreed to the form and of such summary.
+We may charge you a reasonable cost based fee for your copies, which may include copying costs, supplies, postage and other costs associated with preparing a summary or explanation.
+You may also request that we transmit a copy of such health information to a designated third-party, provided the designation is clear, specific, and contained in writing signed by you.
+Under most circumstances, a request will be responded to within 30 days.

 - Right to Request an Amendment of Your Health Information: If you feel that health information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment of your health information as long as the information is kept by or for USA Health.
 We may deny your request if we determine you have asked us to amend information that: was not created by us, unless the person or entity that created the information is no longer available; is not health information maintained by or for us; is health information that you are not permitted to inspect or copy; or we determine the health information is accurate and complete.
 We will provide you with a written explanation of the reasons for the denial, an opportunity to submit a statement of disagreement, and a description of how you may file a complaint.